Charlie Kirk: Republican Outreach to Black Community Must Be New Year's Resolution | Breitbart

 In 2016, President Trump received only 8% of the Black vote.
 While it is unrealistic to imagine he will win the 34% these recent polls indicated, it is just as unrealistic to imagine he will not significantly increase his vote share in 2020.

-Even if this number is closer to 20 percent come election time, it would represent a tectonic shift in American politics, and it would come despite the best efforts of the mainstream media and the entertainment world trying to tell black Americans that the President is a racist.
+Even if this number is closer to 20 percent come election time, it would represent a tectonic shift in American politics, and it would come despite the best efforts of the mainstream media and the entertainment world trying to tell black Americans that the president is a racist.

 The truth, however, is that President Trump is for all Americans, and people of all backgrounds are starting to notice.